 Yes, it’s more likely.
 But it’s not necessarily true.

-This is such a simple question with a clear cut answer.
-But we have learned a lot.
+This is such a simple question with no clear cut answer.
+But we’ve learned a lot.
 Keep reading!

 What Puts People at Risk for Cheating?